-One of the best perks of owning multiple smart speakers in your home is the ability to link them all together.
-The Alexa app makes it easy to cast the same music across multiple rooms in your home, but you're also able to pair two of the same Amazon Echo speakers together to create a stereo pair.
+One of the perks of owning multiple smart speakers in your home is the ability to link them all together, and we're going to show you how you can stereo pair two of your Amazon Echo speakers.
+The Alexa app makes it easy to cast the same music across multiple rooms in your home, but did you know that you can also pair and group multiple Echos?
+Read on to learn how!

 However, note that you can only pair two of the same speakers together.
 That means your available configurations are two standard Echo speakers, two Echo Dots, etc. Note that both speakers need to be in the same room and within a meter or so of each other for setup and pairing.
 If you already own a compatible speaker, you just need to buy a second one to complete the pair.

 Stereo pairing follows the same setup steps as the Amazon Echo Sub, which needs to be paired with one or more standard Echo speakers and can be included in a stereo pairing for enhanced bass.